Dexter Southfield School: Academics

 Dexter Southfield School's curriculum includes arts as painting, wood shop, choir, and much more.
 Beginning in Kindergarten 2, each homeroom does one public speaking event per year.
-Starting in sixth grade, every student takes Latin through eighth grade.
-When in seventh grade, each student takes Latin and a modern language.
+When in seventh grade, each student takes Latin or a modern language.
 Every student in the seventh and eighth grades is required to take a language and all students take six classes in grade 8.
 In the high school, there are approximately fifteen AP courses offering anything from AP Physics to AP European History to AP Latin.
-There are also honors and normal level classes for most courses.
-There were many upper class electives in history, English, and science.
+There are also honors and accelerated level classes for most courses.
+There are many upper class electives in history, English, and science.

 Athletics

 The Varsity Hockey team is year after year one of the strongest in New England competing against teams like Cushing, Nobles, Belmont Hill, Kimball Union, and Salisbury.
 Dexter's Varsity Tennis in 2012 was in NEPSAC Class A and beat teams like Phillips Andover and Phillips Exeter and advanced to the semifinals of the Class A tournament.
 The Varsity Hockey, Lacrosse, Tennis, Football, and Baseball teams have all had many athletes continue their careers at the Division 1 level of NCAA sports.